 How much does a Physical Therapist earn in the United States?
-The average Physical Therapist salary in the United States is $84,933 as of January 16, 2019, but the range typically falls between $78,242 and $92,157.
+The average Physical Therapist salary in the United States is $85,481 as of February 28, 2019, but the range typically falls between $78,747 and $92,750.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.